etkacik/SoftwareDocFigma/FigmaFinal.md

 Figma is the first interface design tool based in the browser, making it easier for teams to create software.
 Design, prototype, and gather feedback all in one place with Figma.

-Because Figma is all in the cloudu, never uploada, download, or worry about versions again.
+Because Figma is all in the cloud, never upload, download, or worry about versions again.
 Present and prototype in the same tool where you design for one single source of truth for design files.

 ## Introduction